 • Approximately 315 underground vehicular parking spaces and 320 bicycle parking spaces.

 Concerns about the R-4 zoning regulations are not unique to these two properties but are general to the larger neighbourhood.
 For example, there are many R-4 zoned properties near Willett Street and Dunbrack Street that contain aging apartment buildings and have similar site characteristics.

 Staff recommended a process to review the MPS policies and LUB regulations for all R-4 Zoned properties near Willett and Dunbrack Street.
 Specifically, the following R-4 Zone regulations will be reviewed:

 • Population density;

 • Other regulations pertaining to site, building, and pedestrian-oriented design.

-On November 12, 2019, Regional Council proceeded with staff’s recommendation and initiated a process to consider amendments to the Halifax MPS and Halifax Mainland LUB that would incorporate modified zoning regulations into the R-4 Zone near Willet Street and Dunbrack Street.
+On November 12, 2019, Regional Council agreed with staff’s recommendation and began a process to review the Halifax MPS and Halifax Mainland LUB for the R-4 Zone near Willett Street and Dunbrack Street.